Fournier RF 4

 The Fournier RF 4 is a single-seater motor glider designed by René Fournier in 1966.
 It is an aerobatic version of the Fournier RF 3.

 Design and development

 Conceived as a motor glider and sport touring aircraft, the RF 4 was introduced in 1966.
 It is of all-wood construction and is fully aerobatic.
 The landing gear consists of a monowheel gear which retracts forward into a fibreglass cowling.
 The main wheel has a brake which is manually operated.
 There is a small steerable tailwheel and wing-mounted outrigger wheels.

 Operational history

-An RF 4D was flown by Mira Slovak across the Atlantic Ocean while participating in the May 1969 Daily Mail Air Race.
+An RF 4D was flown by Mira Slovak across the Atlantic Ocean while participating in the May 1969 Daily Mail Trans-Atlantic Air Race.
 The flight won a £1,000 prize offered by the London Evening News for the best performance in the race by an aircraft under 5000 lb gross take-off weight.
 The main landing gear fork is an ongoing maintenance issue, with regular replacements needed.